bitwarden/help/_articles/send/receive-send.md

 popular: false
 tags: [bitwarden send, send, receive, receive a send]
 order: "03"
+description: "This Help article discusses what happens when someone receives a Bitwarden Send - an encrypted transmission originating from the Bitwarden password manager."
 ---

 Unlike traditional Bitwarden Vault items, a Send can be received and opened by anyone with the Send link (including those who *do not* have Bitwarden accounts).
 Send links are randomly generated, and will look something like this: